-- (1) The Unified Development Code (Title 14) is intended to consolidate most of the regulations that govern land use in unincorporated Skagit County in a single title of the county code. - (2) In addition to Title 14, land uses in Skagit County are principally affected by: - (a) Title 12, Health, Welfare, and Sanitation, which includes regulations for water systems, septic systems, and food establishments; - (b) Title 15, Buildings and Construction, which includes the county's adoption of the International Building Code and related standardized codes, as well as rules for building and road addresses; - (c) Title 16, Environment, which includes the County's implementation of the State Environmental Policy Act (SEPA), as well as water pollution controls. - (3) The instructions in this chapter are summaries only and not a comprehensive guide to how the code is applied.
+- (1) The Unified Development Code (Title 14 of the Skagit County Code) is intended to consolidate most of the regulations that govern land use in unincorporated Skagit County in a single title of the county code - (2) In addition to Title 14, land uses and developments in Skagit County are regulated by: - (a) Title 12, Health, Welfare, and Sanitation, which includes regulations for water systems, septic systems, and food establishments; - (b) Title 15, Buildings and Construction, which includes the county's adoption of the International Building Code and related standardized codes, as well as rules for building and road addresses; - (c) Title 16, Environment, which includes the County's implementation of the State Environmental Policy Act (SEPA), as well as water pollution controls. - (3) The instructions in this chapter are summaries only and not a comprehensive guide to how the code is interpreted and applied.